PostgREST/postgrest/docs/tutorials/tut1.rst

 .. note::

   While the token may look well obscured, it's easy to reverse engineer the payload.
 The token is merely signed, not encrypted, so don't put things inside that you don't want a determined client to see.
+While it is possible to read the payload of the token, it is not possible to read the secret with which it was signed.

 Step 4.
 Make a Request
 ----------------------